monicabaluna/transactions/README.md

 * one entry for (- amount) of money sent from receiver to sender.

-Even though memory-wise it's inefficient, this design favors faster querying and may be easily used to later add sharding (for example, shard by geographical zones).
+Even though memory-wise it's inefficient, this design favors faster querying and may be easily used to later add sharding (for example, shard by sender's geographical zone).
+Given the current schema, the 'sender' field could be used as sharding key.

 Also, this design makes adding indexes very easy.